airpick/studyNotes/Code/Web/cssNotes.md

 If the *selector* begins with a `.`, this indicates that only elements which contain a corresponding `class` attribute will be impacted.
 ex: `.blue-text {color: blue;}` will affect any HTML element which has `class="blue-text"` declared.

+### 4.3 ID
+IDs also aid in using CSS to quickly style a single element.
+To adjust the ID in external or internal CSS, simply include a `#` at the beginning of the *selector*.

+ex: `#unique-id {color: green;}`

+JavaScript is also able to quickly select and modify specific elements.

+Best practice is to have IDs be unique (although this is not enforced by the browser).
+As such, try not to assign the same ID to multiple elements.

+### 4.4 Attributes
+This selector matches and styles elements with a specific attribute value.

+ex: `[type='radio'] margin: 10px}`

 ## 5 Properties
 ### 5.1 Colors `color`